Kyagara/crescent/README.md

 ## Why?

-I wish to learn Rust so I decided to create a tool similar to [PM2](https://pm2.keymetrics.io/) and [mark2](https://github.com/mark2devel/mark2/blob/master/INSTALL.md) that very much saved me from a lot of headache when spinning up services.
+I wanted to learn some Rust so I decided to create a tool similar to [PM2](https://pm2.keymetrics.io/) and [mark2](https://github.com/mark2devel/mark2), these tools saved me from a lot of headache when spinning up background services for apps and in the case of mark2 Minecraft servers.

 ## What 'works' right now:

-You can `start` an application by passing the file path and optionally flags such as `-n` for a custom application name (defaults to the file name) and `-c` for a `command`, running a python application?
-Add a `-c` `python`, `python2`, `python3` and so on.
-If you provide a java command it will add a `-jar` argument.
+With `start` you can launch an application by passing the file path to your app, optionally give it a custom name with `-n` (defaults to the file name), you can pass an `interpreter` with `-i`, for example, if you have a python project you can pass `-i python3`.
+If you provide a `java` interpreter it will add a `-jar` argument automatically.
 Arguments can be added using `-a`, if your arguments have spaces make sure to use quotes after `-a` like `-a "-Xms10G -Xmx10G"`.

 You can `list` the running applications.